tttor/ctrl-foundation/method/policy-based/2017_ppo_schulman.md

 > standard policy gradient methods perform one gradient update per data sample
   * ans: standard pol grad requires `n_epoch==1` and using full-batch per agent update, and the way the grad is calculate is by taking the average of all sample gradient
+* ? input dim of actor and critic nets?